SagiiCohen/OOP-Assignment-1/Readme.md

 This method will multiply a polynom by a given monom.
 It uses the method multiply from the Monom class for each monom in our polynom.

-Public boolean equals(Polynom_able p1):
+Public boolean equals(Object p1):
+This method first checks if p1 is an instance of Polynom.
-This method test if (this) polynom Is logically equal to p1.
+If so, test if (this) polynom Is logically equal to p1.
 Return false in case they are different.

 Public boolean isZero():